-For incompressible two-dimensional flows, since the Jacobian matrix is traceless, the two eigenvalues must add up to zero, which implies that they are either both purely imaginary or both purely real, mutually equal in absolute value and opposite in sign.
+For incompressible two-dimensional flows, since the Jacobian matrix is traceless, the two eigenvalues must add up to zero, which implies that they are either both purely imaginary or both purely real, equal in absolute value and opposite in sign.
 The result is that the particles can abandon the fluid trajectories in the neighborhood of the saddle points and other unstable orbits, where the Jacobian eigenvalues are real, and eventually overcome the Stokes drag, to finally end up in a regular region of the flow on a KAM torus dominated by the imaginary eigenvalues.
-From a more physical point of view, this effect implies that the particles tend to stay away of the regions of strongest strain.
+From a more physical point of view, this effect implies that the particles tend to stay away from the regions of strongest strain.
 In contrast to the two-dimensional case, in time-dependent three-dimensional flows the incompressibility condition only implies that the sum of the three independent eigenvalues must be zero.
 This less restrictive condition allows for many more combinations.
-Triplets of real eigenvalues, two positive and one negative or vice versa, as well as one real eigenvalue of any sign together with a complex-conjugate pair whose real part is of the opposite sign, are possible.
+Triplets of real eigenvalues, two positive and one negative or vice versa, as well as one real eigenvalue of either sign together with a complex-conjugate pair whose real part is of the opposite sign, are possible.
 Accordingly, chaotic trajectories may have one or two positive Lyapunov numbers, and a richer range of dynamical situations may be expected.

 Instead of investigating all these in terms of a given fully fledged three-dimensional time-periodic model flow, we follow a qualitative approach based on iterated maps that roughly reproduces the properties of the impurity dynamics in a generic flow of this kind.
 In order to construct the map we first note that the dynamical system governing the behavior of neutrally buoyant particles is composed of some dynamics within another larger set of dynamics.
-Equation~(\ref{part_in_fluid}) can be seen as an equation for a variable $\bm \delta=(\dot{\bm x}-\bm u)$ which in turn will define the equation of motion $(\dot{\bm x}=\bm u)$ of a fluid element whenever the solution of the former be zero.
+Equation~(\ref{part_in_fluid}) can be seen as an equation for a variable $\bm\delta=\dot{\bm x}-\bm u$ which in turn will define the equation of motion $\dot{\bm x}=\bm u$ of a fluid element whenever the solution of the former be zero.
 In this sense we may say that the fluid parcel dynamics is embedded in the particle dynamics.
 In reference to the fact that some of the embedding trajectories abandon some of those of the embedded dynamics, the generalization of this process is dubbed a bailout embedding \cite{bailout1}.